ivoleitao/shadertoy/packages/shadertoy/README.md

 ```
 ## APIs

 * The **client API** targetting the REST interfaces defined in the Shadertoy [howto](https://www.shadertoy.com/howto#q2) which allow the user to browse shaders available with `public+api` privacy settings.
 Note that the number of operations available with this API are limited albeit enough for simple browsing usage.
-To start using the clients implementing this API an API key needs to be obtained through a properly registered user on the [apps](https://www.shadertoy.com/myapps) page of the user section on the Shadertoy [website](https://www.shadertoy.com).
+To start using an API key needs to be obtained through a properly registered user on the [apps](https://www.shadertoy.com/myapps) page of the user section on the Shadertoy [website](https://www.shadertoy.com).
 * The **extended client API** provides access to the same methods as the previous API but adds features that are only available on the site API, namely, the support to fetch users, playlists, shader comments and website media.
 Note that the shaders returned by this API are not constrained by the `public+api` privacy settings.
-* The **hybrid API** complements the basic **client API** allowing the base REST API client to benefit from the additional features os the **extended client API** still respecting the `public+api` constrains imposed by the shader creators.
-In a nutshell it allows the REST API users to access user, shader comments and website media of the `public+api` shaders
+* The **hybrid API** complements the basic **client API** allowing the base REST API client to benefit from the additional features os the **extended client API** still (optionally) respecting the `public+api` constrains imposed by the shader creators.
+In a nutshell it allows the REST API users to access user, shader comments and website media of the `public+api` shaders if configured with an API key
-* The **store API**, defines contracts supporting the creation of data stores thus providing a way to work offline with the downloaded shaders instead of hitting the Shadertoy APIs.
+* The **store API**, defines contracts supporting the creation of data stores thus providing a way to work offline with the downloaded shaders instead of relying on the Shadertoy APIs.
 It supports all the methods as the previous API plus the storage primitives.

 ### Client API